 Long Beach Water assures community your tap water is safe to drink

 The Coronavirus Disease 2019 (COVID-19) has no impact on the quality or supply of Long Beach’s tap water.
 This outbreak should not disrupt water or sewer service to Long Beach Water customers.
 Your tap water is safe, available and plentiful.

 In Long Beach, our water undergoes a multi-stage treatment process to eliminate pathogens, which includes viruses, and rigorous testing to ensure it meets strict federal and state standards.
 A number of measures are continually taken to ensure water safety starting with source water protection and treatment of water.

 Long Beach Water is following all state and federal health and water quality guidelines relating to COVID-19 and will continue to maintain any compliance practices if new regulations are developed.

 For COVID-19 updates please visit www.longbeach.gov/COVID19

-All services requiring in-person visits or service counter assistance will be suspended and made available via phone, online or email only.
-Please refer to the program information below for modifications to the following services.
+All services are back open for in-person visits or service counter assistance.
+Services are still available via phone, online and email as well.
+Please refer to the program information below for the following services.

 Engineering and development services, including design checks and planning for water/sewer projects